rexcheng1997/snowfall-screensaver/README.md

 1. `git clone` the repository to your computer.

-2. Under folder `cs`, find the screensaver execution file `screensaver.scr`.
+2. Under folder `cs`, find the screensaver executable file `screensaver.scr`.

 3. Right click `screensaver.scr` and choose the `install` option.